 - Arthrograms help doctors understand the causes of knee, shoulder, and other types of joint pain.

 The type of imaging your doctor orders will depend on your suspected injury.
-Some imaging types are better at showing soft tissue than bone, and vice versa.
-No matter what type of scan your doctor orders, don’t delay—the images could hold the key to a diagnosis.
+Some imaging types are better at showing soft tissue than bone, while others are better at showing bone than soft tissue.
+No matter what kind of scan your doctor orders, don’t delay—the images could hold the key to a diagnosis.

 Have a doctor’s order for an MRI, CT, or another type of imaging for a sports injury?
 Learn more about these and other services, and request an appointment at an American Health Imaging center near you.